Wicker Park

 Deciem: The Canadian skin care company recently opened this showroom on Milwaukee Avenue, offering their full line of affordable lotions and potions to Chicago.
 While the products can be confusing, the helpful staff can help anyone put together a regimen designed specifically for their skin type and budget.

-Neighborly: Artisanal gifts abound at this recent transplant to the Division Street corridor.
-Focusing on small makers and Chicago-themed merchandise, you can find gifts for pretty much everyone here.
+Neighborly: Focusing on small makers and Chicago-themed merchandise, you can find gifts for pretty much everyone here.

 Penelope’s: Men and women can both find hip fashions at this long-term Division street staple.
 The owners recently doubled-up on their commitment to Division Street, opening Gemini immediately across the alley from the original location.